Local restaurants making their own policies on masks

-MONROE, Mich.
-(WTVG) - The latest order by Michigan Governor Gretchen Whitmer requires businesses to refuse entry to those not wearing masks unless they are under five years old or have a medical condition.
+The latest order by Michigan Governor Gretchen Whitmer leaves staff and business owners in a tough position.

-Leaving some wait staff and business owners with a tough call to make if someone walks in without one.
+Whitmer's newest order requires businesses to refuse entry to anyone not wearing masks, unless they are under five years old or have a medical condition.
+It's up to the business to enforce the rule

-Pete's Garage has been operating in Monroe, Michigan for over 40 years.
+Pete's Garage has been operating in Monroe, Michigan for more than 40 years.
 The well-known restaurant, whose owners also run Michigan Bar & Grille, published a Facebook post that is taking heat online, even after being altered multiple times.

-GOVERNOR GRETCHEN WHITMER HAS ORDERED THAT ALL CUSTOMERS MUST WEAR A MASK WHEN ENTERING THIS...Posted by Pete's Garage on Monday, July 13, 2020
+ATTENTION CUSTOMERS GOVERNOR GRETCHEN WHITMER HAS ORDERED THAT ALL CUSTOMERS MUST WEAR A MASK WHEN ENTERING THIS...Posted by Pete's Garage on Monday, July 13, 2020

 The restaurant’s original post stated: